 The RPC will appoint the chair of the FRACAA Research Screening Committee for a two‐year term.
 Eligible candidates shall have served at least two years as a member of the FRACAA Research Screening Committee, and thus meet the criteria established for committee membership.
 The RPC will consult with the vice president for research regarding appointment of the chair of the FRACAA Research Screening Committee.

 In years in which the term of the FRACAA Research Screening Committee chair expires, the Research Policies Council shall appoint another chair of the FRACAA Committee at its May meeting.

 As indicated in the Faculty Senate bylaws, the FRACAA Research Screening Committee chair will serve as an ex-officio member of the Research Policies Council.

 FRACAA Research Screening Committee

 The FRACAA Research Screening Committee is organized into three groups of review panels.

-The FRACAA Research Screening Committee will consist of the committee chair and 13 to 20 tenured, bargaining‐unit faculty who will comprise three groups of review panels: quantitative sciences, qualitative scholarly, and creative arts.
+The FRACAA Research Screening Committee will consist of the committee chair and 13 to 20 tenured and tenure-track, bargaining‐unit faculty who will comprise three groups of review panels: quantitative sciences, qualitative scholarly, and creative arts.